Home

 Current availability:

-Sarah Jahn was pushed as a Christian artist, but listening to her debut (and to date, I believe, only) album, 1997's Sparkle, is more like listening to a typical Lilith Fair female singer-songwriter than some awful, preachy CCM artist, which has to be a bonus.
+Sarah Jahn was pushed as a Christian artist, but her sole release, 1997's Sparkle, is more like a typical Lilith Fair female singer-songwriter than some awful, preachy CCM artist, which has to be a bonus.
 The album's instrumentation is atypical in places, with unexpected accordion on a few tracks, reminding me slightly of Jewel Kircher's earlier work.

 Jakko Jakszyk (UK)